 1. The parties recognize the coordinated Advising structure as the "unit" in Article 17 Section 8 (b).
-A parties.
-The parties shall determine what elements of this agreement shall be retained, and how it will evaluation processes across Pathways will be consistent in design and application.
+A common set of performance criteria will guide the evaluation process.
+To the greatest extent possible, evaluation processes across Pathways will be consistent in design and application.